 These commands serve as invaluable tools for precise analysis, performance optimization, and effective debugging of complex issues.
 By harnessing the full potential of these commands, developers can elevate their code comprehension and confidently tackle even the most challenging debugging scenarios, ensuring their programs operate at peak efficiency.

-1. disassemble – The disassemble command in GDB displays the assembly code for a specific function or range of memory addresses.
+command in GDB displays the assembly code for a specific function or range of memory addresses.
 It allows developers to examine the low-level machine instructions that correspond to the source code.
-This command is useful for understanding the program’s execution at the assembly level, analyzing performance-critical code sections, and diagnosing issues related to machine code behavior.
+This command is useful for understanding the program’s execution at the assembly level, analyzing performance-critical code sections, and diagnosing issues related to machine code behavior. - x – The

-3. info registers – The info registers command provides information about the CPU registers and their current values.
+command provides information about the CPU registers and their current values.
 It displays the register names, their contents, and sometimes additional flags or status information.
-This command is helpful for understanding the program’s state at a particular point in execution, tracking register values, and debugging issues related to register manipulation.
+This command is helpful for understanding the program’s state at a particular point in execution, tracking register values, and debugging issues related to register manipulation. - stepi – The

-4. stepi – The stepi command in GDB allows developers to step through the program at the instruction level.
+command in GDB allows developers to step through the program at the instruction level.
 It executes a single machine instruction and then stops, allowing for granular control and analysis of the program’s behavior.
-This command is useful for understanding the impact of individual instructions, tracing the program’s execution flow at a low level, and diagnosing issues related to specific instructions.
+This command is useful for understanding the impact of individual instructions, tracing the program’s execution flow at a low level, and diagnosing issues related to specific instructions. - nexti – The

-5. nexti – The nexti command in GDB is similar to stepi, but it allows developers to execute an entire line of machine instructions at once and then stop.
+, but it allows developers to execute an entire line of machine instructions at once and then stop.
 It provides a faster way to navigate through the program at the instruction level.
-This command is beneficial for quickly moving through code sections, analyzing instruction sequences, and investigating issues related to instruction-level behavior.
+This command is beneficial for quickly moving through code sections, analyzing instruction sequences, and investigating issues related to instruction-level behavior. - display – The

 Memory Inspection and Manipulation